NJ Saltwater Reg. Summary

 Wanton Waste Prohibited

 Fish of any species which are purposely killed shall become part of the angler's daily possession limit and shall not be returned to the water from which they were taken.
-This does not apply to fish which are released alive and subsequently die.
+This does not apply to fish which are released alive and subsequently die, but does apply even to species without size/possession limits.

 Spear Fishing

-Spear fishing can be conducted by means of a spear, harpoon or other missile while completely submerged in the marine waters of the state for any purposes, except lobster.
+Spearfishing may be conducted by means of a spear, harpoon or other missile while completely submerged in the marine waters of the state for any species, except lobster.

 Persons who fish with a spear for species with size limits are reminded that it is their responsibility to ensure the fish meets the minimum size limits before being killed or injured.